aeternity/tutorials/smart-contract-usage-in-javascript-sdk.md

 console.log('available count decoded:', decodedAvailableCount.value);
 ```

-To call the `reserve` function of the deployed contract, which has to be called by the original owner, add after the previously added lines:
+Unlike `available_count`, `owner_withdraw` modifies the state and requires a normal call, which consumes fee.
+This function is restricted to only be called by the original deployer.
+Add this code after the previously added lines:

 ```
-// call the 'owner_withdraw' function ithout any arguments, so '()' is used, catch any possible errors const calledWithdraw = await client.contractCall(deployed.address, 'sophia-address', deployed.address, 'owner_withdraw', {args: '()'}).catch(decodeError);
+// call the 'owner_withdraw' function without any arguments, so '()' is used, catch any possible errors const calledWithdraw = await client.contractCall(deployed.address, 'sophia-address', deployed.address, 'owner_withdraw', {args: '()'}).catch(decodeError);

 // log the bytecode result to the console